-MENA countries should make use of this crisis to tackle the structural imbalances affecting accessibility and utilization pillars of FS.
-Woertz (2020) and other scholars identified that COVID has brought the time for MENA countries in general and GCC countries in specific to shift their major focus from food availability to food accessibility and utilization.
-The former efforts in MENA countries have left those two dimensions of FS lagging behind.
+MENA countries should make use of this crisis to tackle the structural imbalances affecting the accessibility and utilization pillars of FS.
+Woertz (2020) and other scholars emphasized that COVID-19 offers a good opportunity for MENA countries to shift their major focus from food availability to food accessibility and utilization.
+The former efforts in MENA countries have left those two dimensions of FS lagging.
 Measures to tackle the affordability and accessibility pillars have been general and not food focused.
 In this respect, the enhancement of social safety nets as a measure undertaken by all governments might have positive spillover effects on the accessibility pillar, but it remained short on targeting FS per se.
-Such enhancement should not include civil society charity initiatives as a main resort, if the aim is to at least maintain the level of FI.
-This channel will soon dry up if the pessimistic expectations of expanding economic downturn came into effect.
+Such an enhancement should not include civil society charity initiatives as a main resort if the aim is to at least maintain the level of FI.
+This channel will soon dry up if the pessimistic expectations of expanding economic downturn come into effect.
 Among the policy recommendations that can be implemented in this respect is nudging their population towards a healthy diet and nutrition prescriptions.
-Hence, the enhancement efforts of social safety nets should be tilted to focus on healthy food either by specific coupons or by enhancing the awareness (given the fact that it is the right time) about the importance of consuming healthy food to face the health crisis.
-Moreover, MENA countries should devote extra efforts to fix their local supply chains and enhance their integration in global value chains when it comes to food products and inputs, while developing the accompanying risk management systems and overcoming logistical problems and anti-competitive behavior (FAO CFS HLPE, 2020; Mouloudj et. al, 2020).
+This might be done through lowering subsidies directed to unhealthy food items and/or providing healthy relatively cheap substitutes.
+Given the fact that the pandemic pushed consumers to value the importance of consuming healthy food, reforming social safety nets should be tilted to focus on enhancing this kind of awareness.
+Moreover, MENA countries should devote extra efforts to fix their local supply chains and enhance their integration in global value chains when it comes to food products and inputs, while developing the accompanying risk management systems and overcoming logistical problems (FAO CFS HLPE, 2020; Mouloudj et al., 2020).